Cycling team to drop Israel name after mass pro-Palestinian Vuelta protests

 “In sport, progress often requires sacrifice, and this step is essential to securing the future of the team,” it added.

 The statement also confirmed that Adams, its owner, would no longer speak on behalf of the team.
-Instead, he will focus on his position as President of the World Jewish Congress, Israel, it said.
+Instead, he will focus on his position as president of the World Jewish Congress, Israel, it said.

 Premier Tech, the Canada-based multinational company that co-sponsors the team, had voiced its desire for change last month.